NataliyaAZ/Python-BackEnd-Project/README.md

 The Back End project was the last project during my time at the Tech Academy.

-There are total 4 Live Projects offered by the Academy to its students: Python Project, C# Project, Front End and Back End Projects.
+There are total 4 Live Projects offered by the Academy to their students: Python Project, C# Project, Front End and Back End Projects.
 Students can select either Python or C# for their front-end and back-end projects.
 I have selected  Python/Django for the back-end project.